kyyberi/dxdoctor/_posts/2010-10-01-ecomics-of-the-developer-experience.md

 ## The moment of truth

 Then I attended a one day seminar about platform economy in Helsinki and I bumped into my previous PhD sponsor Tommi Mikkonen.
-Suddenly a few days after I noticed that I'm sitting in a meeting room with the mentioned professor and we have agreed to write a position about web APIs and design-first approach to a conference in South Korea.
+Suddenly a few days after I noticed that I'm sitting in a meeting room with the mentioned professor and we have agreed to write a position about web APIs and design-first approach to [42nd International Conference on Software Engineering](https://conf.researchr.org/home/icse-2020) in South Korea.
 What the hell just happened?
 That was the moment when I finally realised that I'm already on the second hunt for the red october, my second PhD.

 ## Video-driven communication